Felino Dolloso

-Felino Dolloso (born Manila, 1980) is a Filipino Australian actor currently based in Sydney, Australia.
+Felino Dolloso (born 1980) is a Filipino Australian actor currently based in Sydney, Australia.

 Early life

-Dolloso was born in Manila, but was raised and educated in Australia.
+Dolloso was born in Manila, and raised and educated in Australia.

 Career

 As an actor, Dolloso has worked in television, film and theatre in Australia.
 Dolloso acted in the feature films Seeing the Elephant with ICE Productions, Candy, The Devil's 6 Commandments, Mother Fish, Balibo, The King's Seed, Adventures of a Happy Homeless Man, Ra-Choi, Under the same sky, Immigrants and Cigarettes, Survive or Die.

 In Television, he has worked as an actor in guest roles and major roles in Upright, The Hostages, Answered by Fire, All Saints, Spirited, Packed to the rafters, Post Life, House of Hancock, Hyde & Seek, Wanted 2, Maximum Choppage and Better Man (2013).